mtraore1/Adidas_Website_Copy/README.md

 # Adidas_Website_Copy

 A copy of the adidas website hompage

+Note, this site is not responsive and looks best on a 1815 x 1239 screen